jspanchal/codetonics/_posts/javascript/2016-03-12-detect-document-ready.md

 ---
-title: "Detect if document is ready in pure Javascript"
+title: "Detect if document is ready in pure JavaScript"
-categories: ["Javascript"]
+categories: ["JavaScript"]
-tags: ["Javascript", "Tips", "JQuery", "Performance"]
+tags: ["JavaScript", "Tips", "JQuery", "Performance"]
 ---

 While JavaScript does provide the ```load``` event for executing code when a page is rendered, this event does not get